Malerkotla State

-The State of Malerkotla or Maler Kotla was a princely state of Afghan origin in the Punjab region established in the medieval era and lasting to the era of British India.
+The State of Malerkotla or Maler Kotla was a princely state in British India, ruled by a dynasty of Afghan origin in the Punjab region established in the medieval era and lasting to the end of British India.
 It has been described as being a princely enclave.

 Its rulers belonged to a Sarwani and Lodi Pashtun dynasty from Afghanistan, and its capital was in Malerkotla.
 In the 19th century, the Muslim-ruled state was surrounded by Sikh states.
 The state belonged to the Punjab States Agency.
 During the partition of Punjab in 1947, the state was mostly spared from bloodshed from Sikh mobs owing to the role the former ruler of the polity played in attempting to safeguard the sons of Guru Gobind Singh.
 The last Nawab of Maler Kotla signed the instrument of accession to join the Dominion of India on 20 August 1948.

 History

 Origins

-The area, which was known as Maler, was received as a jagir in 1454 A.D. by Sheikh Sadruddin-i-Jahān, a pious man of the Sherwani tribe of Afghanistan area, and was ruled by his descendants.
+The area, which was known as Maler, was received as a jagir in 1454 A.D. by Sheikh Sadruddin-i-Jahān, a pious man of the Sherwani tribe of Afghanistan, and was ruled by his descendants.

 Local tradition says that Bahlul Lodi (1451–1489), the Afghan king who had most of western India under his control, desired to rule Delhi and on his way, he was caught in a sand drift.
-In the darkness the King spotted a dim light of a lamp still burning in the wind.
-It was the hut of Sheikh Sadruddin and when the king found out he came to the hut to show his respect and asked the holy man to pray for him to bear a son and have victory.
+In the darkness the king spotted a dim light of a lamp still burning in the wind.
+It was the hut of Sheikh Sadruddin and when the king found out he came to the hut to show his respect and asked the holy man to pray for him to bear a son and achieve victory.
 During 1451 and 1452, the king married off his daughter Taj Murassa to Sheikh Sadruddin after being enthroned in Delhi, and also gave him the area of Maler as a jagir.

 The descendants of Sheikh Sadruddin branched into two groups.
 One started ruling the state and were given the title of Nawab when the Mughal Empire arose.
-The other branch lived around the Shrine of Shaikh Sadruddin, controlling its revenue from pilgrims.
+The other branch lived around the Shrine of Sheikh Sadruddin, controlling the revenue from pilgrims.